senzhaocode/SV_standard/README.md

                |--- T003 # sample name
                   |--- Lumpy.vcf

 **NOTE:** the raw VCF file (the compressed and indexed ones using bgzip and tabix are recommended) should be named using caller nomenclature.
 In terms of raw SVs called from *Svaba*, no SV types (e.g., BND, INV, DEL and DUP) are available.
-Before running SV_standard.pl, we provide an in-house R script to assign SV type to each call and convert original vcf file following FuSViz requirement.
-See the usage, `Rscript script/svaba_svtype.R svaba_raw.vcf svaba_new.vcf`
+Before running SV_standard.pl, we provide an in-house R script (at script folder) to assign SV type to each call and convert original vcf file following FuSViz requirement.
+For the usage - `Rscript script/svaba_svtype.R svaba_raw.vcf svaba_new.vcf`

 An example of *example/DNA/output* folder contains the results: